 Inside the foam has been cut and shaped to make room for a small pocketable branded black leather case and the IEMs.
 Inside the case, you will also find the accessories which include the following:

-Click on page 2 for sound impressions and comparisons
+Click on page 2 below for sound impressions and comparisons